Parks & Trails

 Neighborhood Parks and Playgrounds

-Anthony Henday Campground 37 Street and 49 Avenue
+Anthony Henday Campground Playground: 53 Street and 53 Avenue (located within the campground)

-Napoleon Lake Park (Arena) 45 Street Crescent and 60 Avenue
+Napoleon Lake Park: 45 Street Crescent and 60 Avenue (located northwest of the arena)

-Rotary Ann Park (Aquatic) 41 Street Close and 51 Avenue
+Rotary Ann Park: 41 Street Close and 51 Avenue (located south of the Aquatic Centre)

 Various School Playgrounds Located along 52 Avenue